FAQs: Small Business Administration (SBA) Loans and Grants for Agents

 Do I need to report my receipt of PPP loan proceeds to the EDD if I am receiving PUA or UI benefits?

-There is currently no guidance from the EDD as to whether PPP loan proceeds need to be reported as income when you are certifying for PUA or UI.
-We will provide additional information and guidance as it becomes available.
+There is currently no official guidance from the EDD as to whether PPP loan proceeds need to be reported as income when you are certifying for PUA or UI.
+However, EDD suggests it is “safer” to do so.
+Members should expect that reporting PPP loan proceeds will reduce benefits for those weeks.
+If a member doesn’t report loan proceeds and they are eventually determined to be reportable income, EDD may seek to recover amounts paid plus penalties.
+Members electing to report PPP loan proceeds to EDD should do so over 8 weeks following when the loan was disbursed.
+We will provide additional information and guidance if it becomes available.

 How will I be able to obtain forgiveness for my PPP loan?

-To apply for forgiveness of your PPP loan, you must complete the application and submit it to your lender.
-Check with your lender to determine if you will be required to submit a paper version of the application or if the lender will be offering an electronic application.
-Your lender may have additional instructions for submitting the PPP loan forgiveness Application or may require you to submit additional documentation.
+To apply for forgiveness of your PPP loan, you must complete the certification form and submit it to your lender.
+Check with your lender to determine if you will be required to submit a paper version of the certification or if the lender will be offering an electronic certification.
+Your lender may have additional instructions for submitting the PPP loan forgiveness certification.

 When do I have to begin and end using PPP loan proceeds to qualify for forgiveness?